5 Rules For Managing Channel Partners Effectively

 You can transfer or relay vital information about your product to the partners in a clear manner.
 This enables your partners to promote your product according to the vision and mission of the business.

 In a channel partner, communication provides you the opportunity to explain to your partners what you stand for and what your needs are.
-This does not only facilitate the actualization of your goals but also enables you to identify the most suitable channel partner.
+This not only facilitates the actualization of your goals but also enables you to identify the most suitable channel partner.

 Avoid making assumptions that your channel partners already know your needs; sensitize them on the ins and outs of your business.
 Do not hesitate to bring your partners up to speed on your business.